 In 2007 the Board of Directors conducted - as in 2003 and 2006 - an assessment of its contribution to the long-term success of the business.
 This sets out its strategic mission and aims to optimize the composition and operation of the Board of Directors and its Committees, as well as its interaction with the CEO and the Executive Committee.
-It was conducted by the Chairman of the Board of Directors and the Chairman of the Board of Directors and the Chairman of the Board of Directors for further information on the process).
+It was conducted by the Chairman of the Board of Directors and the Chairman of the Remuneration and Nomination Committee (see Charter on Corporate Governance, 3.5, for further information on the process).